vmad18/cd-nn/README.md

 - Early detection of 8 cancer types from human blood plasma samples via a neural network.
 - Inspiration from research paper published in Science, "Detection and localization of surgically resectable cancers with a multi-analyte blood test."
 - Used in local science fair, where I was interviewed for ISEF.
+- Code presented is a very "cleaned up" version of the colab notebook used for the project.

 # Cancer Detect Neural Network
 - 4 Layer Neural Network